-Both the North and South Woodward Gateways are important opportunities to showcase Birmingham's character, and play an important role in calming speedy traffic entering the city.
-While speeding is prevalent everywhere on Woodward, it is especially important to address southbound trafic due to the highway-like conditions north of Birmingham.
+Both the North and South Woodward Gateways are important opportunities to showcase Birmingham's character, and play an important role in calming traffic entering the city.
+It is especially important to address southbound traffic speeds, which are influenced by the highway-like conditions north of Birmingham.
 The North Woodward Gateway provides a significant opportunity to improve safety, reduce noise, and change the perception of entering Birmingham.